 Located on the fourth floor of the Tivoli Student Union building the CU Denver counseling center is dedicated to providing culturally competent mental health services focused on support, growth and solutions.
 Because the center is funded through student fees there is no cost for students to be seen by a provider In addition to one-on-one counseling, the center offers a number of workshops over the course of the semester including: Stress Less, Peace of Mind and Managing Your Mood.
 The counseling center also boasts a veteran focused counselor, Dianna Cordero.
 Cordero specializes in working with veterans with a focus on issues related to military service, deployment, combat trauma and transitioning out of the military.

 Phone Number: 303-315-7270

 The Phoenix Center at Auraria

-Located in the Tivoli Student Union building The Phoenix Center at Auraria is a resource available to all members of the Auraria campus.
-The mission of The Phoenix Center is to provides free and confidential resources and assistance to survivors of interpersonal violence (relationship violence, sexual assault, and stalking), as well as their friends and families.
+Located in the Tivoli Student Union building, The Phoenix Center at Auraria is a resource available to all members of the Auraria campus.
+The Phoenix Center provides free and confidential resources and assistance to survivors of interpersonal violence (relationship violence, sexual assault and stalking), as well as their friends and families.
 The Phoenix Center does not provide long term counseling or legal advice.

 For Appointments: 303-556-6011